Benjas333/VeadoSAMMI/README.md

 > [!WARNING]
-> This repo will be archived because there's already a SAMMI extension for veadotube mini: [Veadotube WebSocket](https://github.com/BoltTheMeerkat/veadotube-websocket)
+> ~~This repo will be archived because there's already a SAMMI extension for veadotube mini: [Veadotube WebSocket](https://github.com/BoltTheMeerkat/veadotube-websocket)~~
+> [!TIP]
+> Never mind, I have a lot of ideas.

 # SAMMIVeadotubeMiniExtension
 This is an extension for [SAMMI](https://sammi.solutions/) that allows you to control Veadotube mini using their WebSocket.